Skip to main content

 All those surgical incisions close.
 All of these are gifts.”

 Over the course of the day, we see another forty patients.
 It’s a wonder to witness our team collaborate with the team at Las Obras—working together in such harmony.
-Our nurses greet Las Obras nurses with hugs, we share meals together at lunch, and thanks to founding Faith In Practice Board Member Ivonne Anzueto, have a basket of fresh cookies waiting for us on our breaks.
+Some of our nurses greet the Las Obras team with hugs, we share meals together at lunch, and thanks to founding Faith In Practice Board Member Ivonne Anzueto, have a basket of fresh cookies waiting for us at break time.